1809-UTA-Java/1809-uta-java.github.io/Java - Tuesday.md

 - Can only use letters, numbers, and *$* or *_* characters
 - Cannot begin with a number
 - Cannot be a reserved Java keyword

+## Scopes of a variable
+A variable's reference will only exist within the context of its declared scope, which is based on the location of its declaration.

+**Static** or class scoped variables are visible to all instances of a related class.
+**Instance** or object scoped variables are visible to only that object instance.
+**Local** or method scoped variables are visible only within a method.
+**Block** or loop coped variables are visible only within a block statement.

+Be aware of shadowing, when two variables in different scopes share names.

+## Methods
+Methods accept a list of arguments known as *parameters* and return some value.
+They are used to implement repeatable, consistent actions on variable input, much like math functions.
+>public int myMethod(int a, int b);

+>public int myMethod(int a);

+## Constructors
+Classes not only define object fields and methods, but how it should be instantiated through special methods called constructors.
+Contructors must have no return type and share the same name as its class.
+Java will automatically give you a *noargs* contructor.
+However, if you define any constructor, you will lose the automatically given constructor.

+While a constructor may be *private*, used for singletons, it may not be *final*, *static*, or *abstract*.

+## Access modifiers
+**private** - accessible only within the context of that class **default** - accessible within the context of a package, has no associated keyword so is set when no modifier is used **protected** - accessible to the package, but also to derived child classes outside of the package **public** - accessible anywhere

+Classes should only be public or default.
+There are no cascading access levels, and unspecified fields will be default.
+Subclasses can only change inherited fields to be less restrictive.